 4. TaoTronics SoundSurge 60 Over-Ear Headphones

-If you're specifically looking for a pair of headphones you can confidently bring with you anywhere, the SoundSurge 60 by Panasonic is one of the best headphones you'll find.
+If you're specifically looking for a pair of headphones you can confidently bring with you anywhere, the SoundSurge 60 by Panasonic is one of the best pairs of headphones you'll find.
 The active noise cancellation technology packed into these headphones is solid, and it manages to offer that without feeling too tight on your head.
-Complementing the value of these headphones as a travel pair is an incredibly quick recharging time and the inclusion of the latest Bluetooth 5.0 technology for easier and more reliable connectivity.
+Complementing the value of these headphones as a great travel pair is an incredibly quick recharge time and the inclusion of the latest Bluetooth 5.0 technology for easier and more reliable connectivity.
 These portable headphones can fold back into themselves for more easy carrying, while the 40 mm drivers provide decently powerful performance.

 5. Sennheiser HD 4.40 Around Ear Headphones